Gaolao Cattle Breed

 Gaolao is one of the high-quality Indian breed cows used for milk as well as draft.
 The distribution is restricted to few districts of Vidarbha in Maharashtra, adjoining districts of Madhya Pradesh and Chhattisgarh.
 There used to be large herds of Gaolao in districts and regions like Balaghat, Chhindwara, Durg, Rajnandgaon and Sioni.
 Last census data shows that the Galao numbers have declined dramatically over the last twenty years, the rate of decline is steep compared to other indigenous breeds in India.
 However, there appears to be no serious attempt to focus on preserving and developing this breed.

 (Image courtesy: dairyknowledge.in)

-Horns are small and fat from front.
+Horns are small and fat from the front.
 Neck wrinkles are well developed which leads to increased skin surface area for heat dissipation.
 The neck is short, with a moderately well-developed hump, which is usually loose and hangs on one side.
 The dewlap is large but the sheath is only moderately developed.
-Eyes have black rims round the eyes, muffle and hooves.
-The pasterns in particular are long and sloping.
+Eyes have black rims around the eyes, muffle and hooves.
+The pasterns, in particular, are long and sloping.
 Hooves are of medium size, hard and durable, and suited to hard road and hillside work.
 The tail is comparatively short, reaching only a little below the hocks.
 Females are usually white and males gray over the neck, hump and quarters.
 Bullocks of this breed are particularly suitable for fast road work.
-They are, however, inclined to be weak in the loins and delicate in constitution and when used as plough cattle remain thin and leggy.
+They are, however, inclined to be weak in the loins and delicate in the constitution and when used as plough cattle remain thin and leggy.
 The adult cattle weigh between 340 – 440 kg males being slightly heavier.